pandurangareddym/ansible-aws-vpc/Readme.md

 This is an ansible project.
-We are using ansible to create VPC resources
+We are using ansible to create VPC resources.
+This is for VPC profile project